Uniqueness and stability of steady vortex rings for 3D incompressible Euler equation: Nonlinear orbital stability of vortex rings

 It remains to show that $\tilde \mu_\ep\geq 0$.
 Since $\nu(\text{supp}(\zeta^\varepsilon))=\nu(\text{supp} (\zeta_\varepsilon))<\infty$ by the property of rearrangement, we can take a sequence $\{x_n\}_{n=1}^\infty\subset \mathbb{R}_+^2$ with $x_{n,1}\to 0$ and $\zeta^\varepsilon(x_n)=0$.
 Then by the definition of $\tilde \mu_\ep$, we have

 The proof is thus complete. \end{proof}

-By the conclusion of Lemma \ref{lem3-16}, we may assume that the $\zeta^\ep$ considered later in Lemmas \ref{lem3-17}- \ref{lem3-24} is Steiner symmetric about the $x_1$-axis.
+By Lemma \ref{lem3-16}, we may assume that the $\zeta^\ep$ considered later in Lemmas \ref{lem3-17}- \ref{lem3-24} is Steiner symmetric about the $x_1$-axis.
 We improve the estimate of the support of a maximizer in the above lemmas step by step. \begin{lemma} There exists a constant $R_1>0$ independent of $\ep$ such that

 \end{lemma} \begin{proof} Let $\eta:=\left((x_1-y_1)^2+(x_2-y_2)^2\right)^{\frac{1}{2}}$.
 We need the following estimates for the Green function from \cite{FT} (see also (2.5) in \cite{Bad})